This text is translated into Russian by google automatic human level neural machine.

-The third best indicator among the Far Eastern subjects of the Russian Federation in the Republic of Sakha-Yakutia is 52,1 points against last year’s 39,6.
-However, due to the more mass upward movement of other Russian regions, Yakutia fell over the year from 15 to 24 in the PPP rating.
+The third best indicator among the Far Eastern constituent entities of the Russian Federation is in the Republic of Sakha-Yakutia - 52,1 points against last year's 39,6.
+True, due to the more massive upward movement of other Russian regions, Yakutia dropped over the year from 15th to 24th line in the PPP rating.

 Magadan region has risen from 78 to 47 place (29,5 points against 6 at the end of 2015 of the year).
 Primorsky Krai - from 74 to 48 place (29,4 points against 9).
 Chukotka Autonomous Region - from 83 to 64 location (20,8 vs. 1,8).

 Other Far Eastern subjects of the Russian Federation - Kamchatka, Sakhalin and Jewish autonomous regions - showed negative dynamics in the rating of PPP, dropped from 51 to 59, from 45 to 69, from 64 to 73 lines, respectively.

 Let us recall that the mechanism of public-private partnership involves the attraction of business opportunities by state and municipal authorities for the implementation of infrastructure projects of high social significance, but with a long financial return.
 We are talking about private investments in the construction, repair and modernization of objects of the transport system, housing and communal services, healthcare, education, etc. Such investments, according to the government, are simply necessary in conditions when the possibilities for budget financing of infrastructure are inexorably decreasing (by 10% per year over the past five years).